YARPOLE COMMUNITY SHOP ASSOCIATION LTD.

 Kate Griffiths - Volunteer coordinator & liaison

 JP suggested all standing for re-election be voted for en-masse unless any objections.
-This was proposed by Trevor Edwards, seconded by Angela Barnett and passed unanimously.
+This was proposed by Carol Clare, seconded by Helen Edwards with the existing board then duly re-elected by a majority.

 Before closing the meeting, the Chairman showed some archive photographs giving a brief history of the development of the shop.